secretstartups/handbook/content/handbook/marketing/lifecycle-marketing/email-processes-requests.md

 **Note:** gmail inboxes a majority of our sends, according to litmus analytics pixel data.
 Outlook makes up 3-15% of our recipients.
 This is exactly what Limus did:

-It’s virtually impossible to support all the calendar applications available.
+It's virtually impossible to support all the calendar applications available.
 To help us understand what calendar tools to focus on, we took a look at our Email Analytics data.
 The most popular email clients our subscribers use are Apple Mail, Gmail, and Outlook.
-Using this data, we focused our efforts on creating a “add to calendar” button that would be compatible with iCalendar, Google’s calendar, and Outlook’s calendar.
+Using this data, we focused our efforts on creating a "add to calendar" button that would be compatible with iCalendar, Google's calendar, and Outlook's calendar.
 [Learn More Here](https://litmus.com/blog/how-to-create-an-add-to-calendar-link-for-your-emails)

-### Steps to manually creating “add to calendar” links in our emails
+### Steps to manually creating "add to calendar" links in our emails
 <!-- DO NOT CHANGE THIS ANCHOR -->
 * Create google calendar link for your events
   * Use this tool to generate your event information: [http://kalinka.tardate.com/](http://kalinka.tardate.com/)